1. Regulation of emotion and mood¶

 - Digestion

-- Increased activity of the mPFC correlates with increased skin conductance, which in turn correlates with increased activity of the sympathetic nervous system, which correlates with increased emotional arousal
+- Increased activity of the mPFC correlates with increased skin conductance, which in turn correlates with increased activity of the sympathetic nervous system, which is associated with increased emotional arousal

 -